meta-llama/prompt-ops/README.md

 - [Inference Providers Guide](docs/inference_providers.md): Configure different model providers and endpoints

 ## Acknowledgements
-Special thanks to the open-source community, especially the creators of DSPY, for their inspiring work.
+This project leverages some of awesome open source projects including [DSPy](https://github.com/stanfordnlp/dspy), thanks to the team for the inspiring work!

 ## Contributing